Compound Exercises Are the Workout Hack Everyone Should Be Doing

 • Sitting on the floor with your legs extended, rest your back against a stable bench.

 • Place a towel or shoulder cushion on the bar for comfort (optional).
-Roll the barbell over your thighs until the bar is directly above your hip joints.
+Hold a dumbbell in each hand over your thighs, so the bars are directly above your hip joints.

 • Brace your core.
 As you drive your heels into the ground, squeeze your glutes, lifting your hips up to full extension, meaning your hips are even with your knees.